-Mice carry diseases such as Salmonella and they can also transmit a type of Leptospirosis, but not Weil's disease.
+They carry diseases such as Salmonella, and can transmit a type of Leptospirosis, but not Weil's disease.
 Their continual dribble of urine contaminates food and feedstuffs.
 They are a particular problem in grain stores, warehouses, shops, hospitals and even domestic premises.

 Traditional methods such as mouse traps have limited effect on mice infestations.
 Poisons available from stores, if used strictly in adherence with label directions, are more effective.